-- We will ensure each learner feels safe and valued. - We will commit to the educational growth of our learners through an equitable, personalized and individualized learning experience. - We will be dedicated to the personal growth of our learners in their social, emotional and physical well-being.
+- We will ensure all learners, regardless of their identity, feel safe and valued. - We will commit to the educational growth of our learners through an equitable, personalized and individualized learning experience. - We will be dedicated to the personal growth of our learners in their social, emotional and physical well-being.

-While our District's new strategic plan will serve as a guide for where we are going over the next three to five years, we will also be purposeful about being reflective and make adjustments along the way.
+Under each of these goals are objectives that are concrete and measurable.
+While our District's strategic plan will serve as a guide for where we are going over the next three to five years, we will also be purposeful about being reflective and make adjustments along the way.
 We are taking an evergreen approach to our strategic plan.
 This means we will evaluate it more often and make changes as needed based on evidence we gather.
 We will have action steps that are aspirational, attainable, and aligned to our resources.
+The strategic plan's data dashboard, which is an interactive tool on the District website, allows all District stakeholders to monitor our progress and hold us accountable to making growth in our goals and objectives..